 If you want to take debit or credit card payments, you need to do so in a secure way.
 In fact, you are required to.

-Compliance with the PCI DSS is compulsory for any organisation, anywhere in the world that transmits, process or stores card information.
+PCI DSS Compliance is compulsory for any organisation, anywhere in the world that transmits, process or stores card information.

 What is the PCI DSS?

 PCI DSS is the information security standard defined by major credit card companies (Visa, Mastercard, American Express, Discover and JCB).

 These standards exist to reduce fraud, and form part of the operating regulations that are the rules under which merchants (you) are allowed to operate merchant accounts.

 The payment standard has 12 high level requirements which fall into the six categories below:

 - Install and maintain a firewall configuration to protect data